 The easiest way to skip PMI from the start is to make a large down payment.
 By making a 20% down payment on a conventional loan, your LTV will automatically be 80%, allowing you to pay your loan without mortgage insurance.

 Among all of the loan types available, VA loans are the only type that doesn’t require mortgage insurance regardless of your down payment.
 Instead, borrowers are required to pay an upfront funding fee.
 This fee helps to offset the cost of administering the loan.
 This helps to ensure that VA loans continue to require no down payment and no monthly mortgage insurance.

 A few types of clients are exempt from the VA funding fee:

 - Anyone currently receiving VA disability payments

 - Eligible surviving spouses receiving Dependency Indemnity Compensation (DIC) benefits

 Skip Monthly Premiums With PMI Advantage

 Another option worth considering is PMI Advantage.
-Quicken Loans® allows you to buy a home without having to put 20% down and without having to pay a monthly mortgage insurance payment.
+Rocket Mortgage® allows you to buy a home without having to put 20% down and without having to pay a monthly mortgage insurance payment.
 With PMI Advantage, you’ll accept a slightly higher mortgage rate and eliminate monthly mortgage insurance payments.
 While this option still requires PMI on your home, it removes the monthly premium that you would otherwise have to pay.